 When the ECS is functioning properly, then the body is at an optimal state of health and balance.
 Researchers refer to this state as homeostasis.
 However, if there is systemic dysfunction in the ECS, then a number of adverse conditions may manifest themselves.
 Researchers hypothesize that this dysfunction, formally known as Clinical Endocannabinoid Deficiency, may be at the root of a variety of diseases.

-However, CBD has the ability to help the ECS reach this state of equilibrium via its interactions with the CB-1 and CB-2 receptors.
+CBD interacts with the ECS, which controls the CB-1 and CB-2 receptors.
 It can also affect the overall levels of endocannabinoids in the brain, a process referred to as endocannabinoid tone.
-Extensive research has shown that CBD is highly efficient in helping the ECS maintain optimal levels of endocannabinoids throughout its entire network.
+Research has shown that CBD interacts with the ECS, which is responsible for maintaining optimal levels of endocannabinoids throughout its entire network.

 - Cannabinoid receptors – these reside on the surface of cells throughout the mammalian body.